Rice production in the Philippines

-Rice production in the Philippines is an important aspect of the country's food supply and economy.
-The Philippines is the 8th largest rice producer in the world, accounting for 2.8% of global rice production.
-The Philippines was also the world's largest rice importer in 2010.
+In the Philippines, rice production is an important aspect of the country's food supply and economy.
+It is also the staple food that provides about 35% of average Filipinos calorie intake and is a major source of income for millions of Filipino farmers.The Philippines is the 8th-largest rice producer in the world, accounting for 2.8% of global rice production.
+The Philippines was also the world's largest rice importer in 2010, 2023, and 2024.
+There are an estimated 2.4 million rice farmers in the Philippines as of 2020.

-Rice production

-Geography of production
+Production

-Rice is the most important food crop, a staple food in most of the country.
-It is produced extensively in Luzon, the Western Visayas, Southern Mindanao, and Central Mindanao.
+Rice is the most important food crop, and is a staple food in most of the country.
+It is especially produced in Luzon, the Western Visayas, Southern Mindanao, and Central Mindanao.

-Total production

 In 2010, nearly 20.7 million metric tons of palay (pre-husked rice) were produced.
 In 2010, palay accounted for 21.86% percent of gross value added in agriculture and 2.37% of GNP.
 In 2017, the total paddy rice output met 93% of the country's annual requirement.
 The population consumed 11.7 million tonnes of rice.
+Historically, the per-hectare rice yields in the Philippines have generally been low in comparison with other Asian countries.

+Farmers

+There are an estimated estimated 2.4 million rice farmers in the Philippines as of 2020.
+The average age of rice farmers is 56 years; 82% of rice farmers are men and 18% are women.
+Many Filipino farmers live in poverty due to a combination of factors, including economic policy, environmental, and land ownership issues.

 History

-Historically, the per hectare rice yields in the Philippines have generally been low in comparison with other Asian countries.
+Precolonial

+The first evidence of rice found in the Philippines dates to between 2025 BC and 1432 BC.